Immigration and Nationality Act Section 287(g): Implementation

-ICE currently requires participating officers to undergo a four-week training process.
+ICE requires participating officers to undergo a four-week training process.
 Of 15,338 local police and sheriff offices in the United States, only 37 participated in 287(g) as of March 2017.
 Local officials who have chosen not to participate or discontinued the program cite as their reasons program costs, disruptions to their relationship with local residents, bad publicity, and a desire to focus on criminal law enforcement as opposed to federal civil laws including immigration laws.
 Between 2006 and 2015, over 402,000 immigrants were identified for deportation through § 287(g).
 The three models of collaboration are jail enforcement model with questioning immigration status in jails, warrant service model, and task force model with immigration-related arrests.
 Florida state leaders have warned officials who refuse to cooperate they may be removed from office.